lambdastackio/tokio-http2/README.md

 - Ability to be used long-term to build a solid Enterprise grade CICD Pipeline service
 - One possible long-term option would be to incorporate QoS features using mClock Algorithms like those used in VMWare

-\*note: these can all change based on needs
+*Note: the above objectives can change based on needs*

 *[Table of Contents](#contents)*